-CreatePaymentrequest with the same idempotency key again, the endpoint knows it is a duplicate request.
-It does not take the payment again.
+CreatePaymentrequest with the same idempotency key again, the endpoint knows it's a duplicate request.
+It doesn't take the payment again.
 Instead of getting an error, the endpoint returns the response as the first successful

 If you use the same idempotency key but change the

 CreatePaymentrequest (for example, specify a different payment amount), you get an error indicating that you used the idempotency key previously.
 Note that this behavior might vary depending on the API.

 Idempotency keys can be anything, but they need to be unique.
 Virtually all popular programming languages provide a function for generating unique strings.
 You should use one of these language calls.